 People keep talking about bringing back drug manufacturing to the United States.
 But generic drug manufacturing is a cut-throat business.
 As long as the FDA keeps approving products made in foreign plants that are not closely monitored, drug chain buyers in this country will purchase the cheapest pharmaceuticals they can get away with.
 No one gets rewarded for quality!

 You can read the report yourself at this link.
-Here is an article we wrote about how a drug shortage threatens children with cancer.
+Here is an another article we wrote about how a drug shortage threatens children with cancer.
 If you are as angry as we are that this is happening, please let your Congress person know that it is time to stop talking and put an end to this health crisis!

 What would you do if a critical medicine you rely on became unavailable?
-Will drug shortages endanger your life some day?
-Quite possibly!
+To answer the question at the top of this article:

 Comments welcome below.